DarkStarStrix/Bosonic/README.md

 ## Abstract

-The project explores the potential of hydrogen gas Bose-Einstein Condensates (BECs) as a foundational element in the development of quantum computing systems.
+The project explores the potential of hydrogen gas Bose-Einstein condensates (BECs) as a foundational element in the development of quantum computing systems.
 The study aims to analyze the physical properties of hydrogen BECs, focusing on coherence times, manipulation of quantum states, and scalability.

 ## Introduction